lashleykeith/CoinProject/README.md

 # Install the application on AWS Lightsail

-# Run HTTPS
+# Run the application on HTTPS
 - go to your domain name on AWS console in Route 53

 - then click create record

 - copy the public IP address of your website.

-- make sure you app is running
+- make sure your backend app is running
 1. first go to the backend folder and run the following commands `sudo docker-compose up -d` and then `sudo docker-compose -f`

-2. 1. first go to the backend folder and run the following commands `sudo docker-compose up -d` and then `sudo docker-compose -f`
+- Then install nginx using the following commands
+- `sudo apt update -y` `sudo apt install nginx` `sudo systemctl start nginx`